shirarab/stratego/README.md

                         The blue agent init heuristic (relevant for hill climbing init agent).

   -rh RED_HEURISTIC, --red_heuristic RED_HEURISTIC
-                        The red agent heuristic, used to evaluate game states in the search tree. should be the name of a function from agents/heuristics.py
+                        The red agent heuristic, used to evaluate game states in the search tree.
+Should be the name of a function from agents/heuristics.py

   -bh BLUE_HEURISTIC, --blue_heuristic BLUE_HEURISTIC